YuYu Hakusho

-The manga was originally serialized in Shueisha's Weekly Shōnen Jump from December 1990 to July 1994.
-The series consists of 175 chapters collected in 19 tankōbon volumes.
-In North America, the manga ran completely in Viz's Shonen Jump from January 2003 to January 2010.
-An anime adaptation consisting of 112 television episodes was directed by Noriyuki Abe and co-produced by Fuji Television, Yomiko Advertising, and Studio Pierrot.
-The television series originally aired on Japan's Fuji TV network from October 1992 to December 1994.
-It was later licensed in North America by Funimation in 2001, where it aired on popular Cartoon Network blocks including Adult Swim and later Toonami.
-The television series has also been broadcast in various other countries around the world.
-The YuYu Hakusho franchise has spawned two animated films, a series of original video animations (OVAs), audio albums, video games, and other merchandise.
+In North America, the manga is licensed by Viz Media, who first serialized it in Shonen Jump from January 2003 to January 2010.
+An anime adaptation consisting of 112 television episodes, directed by Noriyuki Abe and co-produced by Fuji Television, Yomiko Advertising, and Studio Pierrot, aired from October 1992 to January 1995.
+The YuYu Hakusho franchise has spawned two animated films, a series of original video animations (OVAs), a live-action television series, video games, and other merchandise.

-YuYu Hakusho has been well received.
-The manga had over 78 million copies in circulation by 2022, making it one of the best-selling manga series of all time.
-It won the 39th Shogakukan Manga Award for the shōnen category in 1993.
-The animated series won the Animage Anime Grand Prix prize for best anime in 1994 and 1995.
-The anime series has been watched by a large audience in Japan and a wide range of age groups in the United States.
-The anime has been given mostly positive reviews by critics in North America, complimenting its writing, characters, comedy, and amount of action.
+YuYu Hakusho has been well received; the manga has over 50 million copies in circulation worldwide, making it one of the best-selling manga series of all time.
+It also won the 39th Shogakukan Manga Award for the shōnen category in 1993.